Emeline K/Bidi: Legal career

-Emeline K/Bidi was born on 13 May 1987 in Saint-Denis, Réunion, and studied law.
-On 5 April 2013 she was sworn in at the high court of Saint-Denis where she worked as an associate lawyer.
-In 2018, she was called to the bar at Saint-Pierre.
+K/Bidi was sworn in at the high court of Saint-Denis on 5 April 2013, where she worked as an associate lawyer with Maître Jean-Jacques Morel until 2019.
+In May 2019, she was called to the bar at Saint-Pierre, where she established her own practice in Saint-Joseph.
+She maintained her law practice as an individual entrepreneur until July 2024.